Bastian-Kass/UnityQuestPinchGrab/README.md

 ## Area Bound Reset

 Custom script that detects colission to items tagged as *BoundryBox* and resets the item to the location of the object tagged as 'RespawnBox'.
 Attached to the HandOVRGrabbable to reset the to the bowl when thwon out of hand's reach.

+# Work for future iterations

+Due to the natural motion when throwing an object, basing the velocity on only the last two positions of the hand may result in velocities that are 'pointing down'.
+For better UX it would be interesting to store tha last 3-5 positions in a queue and weight them to determine a better trayectory for the throw.